bahelms/super_perfundo/posts/drafts/8-25_chat-blast.md

 As a user, I want to connect to a remote chat room in my terminal (it's the 80s) and send messages that anyone else who's connected can read.
 This means we need a client to send those messages and a server to handle them.
-The first part is super easy.
-We'll just use [Netcat](https://en.wikipedia.org/wiki/Netcat){:target="x"}
+The first part is super easy; we'll use [Netcat](https://en.wikipedia.org/wiki/Netcat){:target="x"}.
-as our client for now.
 It's probably already on your machine.
 This will let us focus on writing the server.
-We might want to write our own client if we wanted to get fancy with a Chat Blast UI.
+We might want to write our own client if we want to get fancy with a Chat Blast UI.
 Let's avoid that for now.

 For development, the server will be running on 127.0.0.1 on an arbitrary unused port, 4888.
 To connect with netcat we use `nc localhost 4888`, which does absolutely